- Acceptance into a graduate degree program

 - Overall GPA of 3.0 minimum

 - Expertise and experience that matches the requirements of the position

 The deadline for Fall 2020 Assistantships is February 15, 2020.
-NOTE: the application is available for open positions only.
+NOTE: the application is now closed.

 Submit the Graduate Assistant Application which includes an uploaded statement of purpose and résumé.

 Two letters of recommendation: Students can request recommendations to be uploaded to the Graduate Assistantship Application.
 These letters are in addition to any letters that were submitted as part of your Program Application for Admission.
 Students are welcome to ask the same recommenders to write the letter, but the letters for the GA application should address how the student works as an employee.